sentairanger/Torvalds-Computer-Vision/README.md

 ### Note on running this with other hardware

 If you are running this with any other hardware, make sure you adjust accordingly.
 Example, if you use an L298N as opposed to the motor controller from CamJam Edukit 3, make sure you change the import to `from gpiozero import Robot` and then set the Robot equal to `Robot(left=(pin1, pin2), right=(pin3, pin4))` where pin1 through pin4 are the pin numbers you choose.
 If your controller board as its own python library please make reference of it.
 Otherwise, just use the Robot module from gpiozero.
 Also if you prefer to use another Pi make sure to give it proper power.
-If you plan to use a UBEC, be sure to connect things properly otherwise it will not work.
+If you plan to use a UBEC (Universal Battery Eliminator Circuit), be sure to connect things properly otherwise it will not work.

 ### Expanding to other colors
 Let me give you an example on how to modify the code to use other colors besides red, blue and yellow.
 Let's say I want to add green and I want the robot to move right and then left.
 I would add these lines after line 22 of `devastator_detection_triple.py`.